 It is estimated that at least 50% of Scandinavians have a light hair color, with some regions in Sweden, Finland and Norway reaching 80%.
 This means Scandinavian hair mostly fall into these categories:

-So Scandinavian hair color is mostly light in character, but how is the hair like other than that?
+So Scandinavian hair color is mostly light in character, but what types of characteristics does Scandi hair have?

 According to a Popular Science Monthly study, most Scandinavians have wavy hair, with some parts of northern Scandinavia having more coarse/straight hair.

 Furthermore, it has been observed that northern Europeans in general also have a much higher frequency of a specific genetic trait that is linked to straight hair.